 Benfica would be hit first by a dreadful human tragedy involving one of their players in December 1966.
-“Uma desgraça nunca vem só” is another common Portuguese saying, translating as “a misfortune never comes alone.”
-Horrifically this was all too prophetic; only a matter of a couple of months later, and just as some sort of equilibrium was returning to the club, a second player tragedy would strike.
-This is the first of a two-part story looking back at those couple of fateful months.
+“Uma desgraça nunca vem só” is another common Portuguese saying, translating as “a misfortune never comes alone” and unhappily this was all too prophetic.
+Only a matter of a couple of months later, and just as some sort of equilibrium was returning to the club, a second player tragedy would strike.
+This is the first of a two-part story looking back at those fateful months.

-His stylish play soon attracted the nickname of Germano II – a huge compliment to be compared to the world-class Benfica defender.
-The Lisbon giants signed him the very next season and, as he was not going to displace Germano, coach Lajos Czeizler decided to switch him to right back.
+His stylish play soon attracted the nickname of Germano II and it was a huge compliment to be compared to the world-class Benfica defender.
+The Lisbon giants signed him the very next season and as he was not going to displace Germano from central defence, coach Lajos Czeizler decided to switch him to right back.
 Bad luck shrouded his Benfica career from the earliest days and progress in his debut season was set back when he needed a knee operation.
 Not long after he returned to full fitness, misfortune struck again when he sustained torn ankle ligaments.
-Finally he seemed to be fit and ready for action at the start of the 1966/67 season, but once again was injured in an early League derby against Atlético Lisboa.
+Finally he seemed to be fit and ready for action at the start of the 1966-67 season, but once again was injured in a League derby against Atlético Lisboa.

-After twenty minutes of operation, the electrics short-circuited and a huge surge of electricity engulfed the players.
+After twenty minutes of operation the cables short-circuited and a huge surge of electricity engulfed the jacuzzi and the players unfortunate enough to be in it at the time.
 The hero of the hour was Jaime Graça who had trained as an electrician before he became a professional footballer.
 Despite convulsing heavily, Graça managed to climb out the pool and cut off the power supply.
 Graça, Eusébio and Santana escaped with burns.
-Cavém and the reserve players Carmo Pais and Malta da Silva collapsed unconscious, but fortunately recovered in hospital – doctors commenting that it was only Cavém’s high levels of physical fitness that saved him.
+Cavém and the reserve players Carmo Pais and Malta da Silva collapsed unconscious but fortunately all later recovered in hospital – doctors commenting that it was only Cavém’s high levels of physical fitness that saved him.
 Luciano was the only player who had been fully immersed in the water at the time and died instantaneously.

 Without attempting to diminish the death of Radaković in any way, his passing is perhaps the less shocking when viewed through contemporary eyes.
-As witnessed recently with Livorno’s Piermario Morosini, sporadic deaths linked to congenital or hard-to-diagnose medical conditions remain with us and probably always will.
+As witnessed in modern times with Sevilla’s Antonio Puerta and Livorno’s Piermario Morosini, sporadic deaths linked to congenital or hard-to-diagnose medical conditions remain with us and probably always will.
 There was something altogether more jarring about the violent demise of Luciano though.
 Like the many footballers of his era killed in car crashes, it was a death very much of its time – when technology and our ideas about safety were desperately primitive.